Why do we love fall transplanting?

 Plant Vigor

-Planting tender seedlings in the fall means they will miss the hottest part of the year and be subjected to milder temperatures.
+Planting seedlings in the fall means they will miss the hottest part of the year and be subjected to milder temperatures.
 This will help ease their transition from the cushy greenhouse setting to life in the field.
 In fall, plants will invest more growth into their roots instead of above-ground growth to prepare for winter dormancy.
 Then, once the winter is through, fall-planted seedlings can begin root growth in the spring at their pace, before you would typically be able to outplant.
 This extends the growing season and improves first year survival and growth 1.

 References